 The UPWP is developed bi-annually beginning in January or February and with a draft UPWP approved by the Council of Governments and the Metropolitan Planning Organization in May, and is the result of continued cooperation among state (specifically transportation, air quality and planning divisions), local and other regional entities.
-The FY 2020-2021 UPWP was prepared with the involvement of these organizations, acting through the metropolitan planning organization (MPO) for the RiverCOG region.
-The work tasks delineated in the 2020-2021 UPWP are performed primarily by RiverCOG staff with assistance as needed through voluntary cooperation of the RiverCOG board members or their municipal staff, municipal commissions and in partnership with the Estuary Transit District, Middletown Transit District, and regional stakeholders such as: residents, representative groups of underserved populations, the Middlesex Chamber of Commerce and other regional Chambers or Commerce, Amtrak, and other public-private freight and transportation operators.
+The FY 2022-2023 UPWP was prepared with the involvement of these organizations, acting through the MPO for the RiverCOG region.
+The work tasks delineated in the 2022-2023 UPWP are performed primarily by RiverCOG staff with assistance as needed through voluntary cooperation of the RiverCOG board members or their municipal staff, municipal commissions and in partnership with the Estuary Transit District (ETD), Middletown Transit District (MTD), and regional stakeholders such as: residents, representative groups of underserved populations, the Middlesex Chamber of Commerce and other regional Chambers of Commerce, Amtrak, and other public-private freight and transportation operators.